- How is commercial arbitration used and what are the recent trends?

 An applicant can also request interim remedies from state courts.
 Parties can request all forms of interim relief to secure their rights before or during the arbitration proceedings, including remedies binding third parties, and orders to be executed by official authorities or execution offices.
 However, if a request for interim relief is made before arbitration proceedings and the interim relief is granted by the court, then the party requesting that relief must request the commencement of arbitration within 30 days as of the decision on the interim relief.
 Otherwise, the interim relief automatically becomes ineffective.

 The remedies available to arbitrator(s) are limited to those compatible with Turkish public policy.
-Punitive damages are not permissible under Turkish law and the remedies available to the arbitrator(s) are limited to the remedies allowed, which are;
+Punitive damages are not permissible under Turkish law, and the remedies available to the arbitrator(s) are:

 - Establishment, modification or termination of a legal relationship.